 According to estimates, as many as 40 percent of all motorcycle accidents involve a car making a left turn in front of the motorcycle or at an intersection.
 Many of these situations involve car drivers who incorrectly gauge the distance between their vehicle and the motorcycle.
 When this happens, it usually results in the motorcycle crashing into the car, often at high speeds.
 In other cases, the car driver may be distracted and fail to notice the motorcyclist pulling up alongside them.

 Often, these accidents occur at intersections when the motorcycle is riding straight and a car driver suddenly makes a left turn in front of him.
 There are many dangerous intersections located throughout the metro Atlanta area, thereby setting the scene for these types of accidents for countless motorcycle riders.
 The impact of an accident like this can be devastating, and the motorcyclist may be at risk of sustaining injuries that include brain injuries, spinal injuries, fractures, major or severe cuts and lacerations, facial injuries and other serious injuries.
+Such injuries can still occur even if the motorcyclist is wearing all the required and recommended protective gear.
 Some of these injuries can leave a motorcyclist with possibly long-term damage, reducing his ability to lead a normal, productive life.

 Drivers of cars need to always be vigilant when sharing the roads with motorcyclist.
 If a car driver sees a motorcyclist anywhere near him on the road, he should always be mindful and on the lookout for where the motorcycle is in relation to his vehicle.
 As more motorcyclists, especially older ones, take to the roads, there is no excuse for a car driver failing to maintain a lookout for motorcyclists.
 As a car driver, you should always avoid talking on the cell phone or engaging in other distracting activities that might cause you to miss a motorcyclist riding up right behind you.